But this period for President Donald Trump has been a rocky one, dominated by mounting Russia problems.

 in an apparent treaty violation.

-The Kremlin on Wednesday denied that it had violated the treaty.
+The Kremlin denied that it had violated the treaty.

 Moscow has also positioned a spy ship off the coast of Delaware and carried out flights near a US Navy warship, concerning American officials.
 The US administration has not officially drawn any links between the three events.